February 9th 2018

-The Makeup Maniac: Makeup for acne-prone skin
+The best makeup for acne-prone skin

 Don’t let breakouts break your spirit; the right makeup can smooth over skin and self-esteem, not to mention stop spots spreading

 Acne; as four letter words go, it’s pretty hateful.
 It can rear its head at any given moment, linger for decades and take the form of pustules, painful under-skin cysts, angry red bumps or all of the above, all at once, with accompanying inflammatory redness for good measure.
 Disregarding the immediate delightful physical effects, the scars that acne leaves behind can range from pockmarks and pigmentation to social anxiety and mental health problems.
-It’s not a subject to be taken lightly, as founder and chief executive of disfigurement charity Changing Faces James Partridge told the BBC last week:
+It’s not a subject to be taken lightly, as founder and chief executive of disfigurement charity Changing Faces James Partridge told the BBC:

 “We need to show respect and help people cope, not belittle and stigmatise.
 Every year there are instances of suicide due to people’s distress around acne.
 Self harm is also very common.”

 Referring to the Street Lane GP practice in Leeds, which provides medical treatments for acne, along with psychological help and advice regarding skin camouflage, James underlined that a consistent level of high quality care and support for acne sufferers is sadly uncommon in the UK:

 “There are Changing Faces practitioners there, like counsellors, who are trained to help people deal with their concerns.
 We think that should be available across the country so people are able to deal with the psychosocial impact of acne."

 "I think learning about it in lessons at school, telling people what could benefit them and how people without acne should treat people who do have acne would be a good idea."